dhaneshnm/spyke/README.md

 ### Custom requests

-You can create custom requests for non-CRUD actions using both class methods and from inside Spyke::Base instances:
+You can perform custom requests for non-CRUD actions using both class methods and from inside Spyke::Base instances:

 ```ruby